How to outsmart bike thieves

 Founded in Seattle in 2013, 529 Garage is a non-profit organization that helps protect your bike from getting stolen.
 It’s easy to sign up and only takes a few minutes.
 Here’s how:

-- Head to project529.com/garage or download the 529 Garage mobile app to create a free account.
+- Head to project529.com/garage (This hyperlink will open in a new tab). or download the 529 Garage mobile app to create a free account.

 - Register your bike by providing some basic information, including the serial number found under the bottom bracket near the crankset.

 - Upload some photos of your bike to increase your profile’s effectiveness.

 - When the registration is complete, get a 529 sticker and attach it to your bike.
 You can find a list of sales outlets in your region on the 529 Garage website.
 This tamper-resistant, weather-resistant sticker has a unique identification number.
 It can act as a deterrent to thieves.

 If your bike goes missing, you can send out an alert from your mobile app or the 529 Garage site.
 All the users in your area will be notified.
 They can share your pain, keep an eye out and help look for it.

 Stolen bike?
 When life gives you lemons, make lemonade

 First take a tour around your neighbourhood.
 If you’re lucky, it has only been ‘borrowed’.
 You’ll find it a few blocks away.
 And perhaps you just forgot where you locked it.

 Take the following steps if a theft has occurred: